pydio/cells-sdk-go/README.md

 _This is for the maintainers of cells-sdk-go project only._

-To update the Cells go sdk, you must folloy the steps below:
+To update the Cells go sdk, you must follow the steps below:

 _First time only_: